Mahua has re-entered modern conversations after decades of being misunderstood.

 Absence of refined sugars

-Mahua worked not because it was controlled, but because it was embedded in a disciplined food system.
+but because it was embedded in a disciplined food system.

-Modern consumption must consciously recreate this discipline.
+Modern use must consciously recreate this discipline.

 Modern Adaptation: Principles, Not Rules